Inside gay.toronto

 🧱 Built for Rhythm, Not Bloat

-General chat stays central.
-Topic channels reflect shared interests like food, fitness, media, and housing.
-They’re focused enough to stay active, but not so specific that they go quiet.
+The server structure is intentionally lean.
+General chat stays central, and topic channels reflect shared interests like food, fitness, media, and housing- focused enough to stay active, but not so specific that they go quiet.

 🛡️ A Safer, Quieter System